How fire insurance works in Canada

 Does home insurance cover forest fires?

-Across Canada, forest fire or wildfire coverage remains standard in home insurance policies.
+Yes, across Canada, standard home insurance policies cover forest fires (wildfires).
 While we have seen high-risk areas in other jurisdictions – such as California – lose their protection, that has yet to happen here.
 Only time will tell as to how the state of climate change and natural disasters will impact the insurance industry in the long run.

 Compare home insurance quotes (with comprehensive fire coverage) today.